Life settlement: Major trends

-There are three major industry trends.
+There are major industry trends.
 One is the rise in asset capital.
 More institutional investors are funding life settlements and have invested billions of dollars in assets since the early 2000s.
 For reference, in the primary market, insurance companies sell life insurance policies to market individuals, who become policyowners.
 In the secondary market, policyowners' policies are sold to third parties such as life settlement providers, who purchase policies on behalf of third party investors such as institutional investors.
 In the tertiary market, third party investors trade policies, which are included in the asset class.

 Another major trend is direct-to-consumer marketing.
-Some providers engage in advertising to raise awareness of the life settlement option.
-This allows policy owners an easy way to engage directly with providers.
-By working directly with a provider, policy owners are not submitting through a financial advisor or other professional.
+Some providers and brokers engage in advertising to raise awareness of the life settlement option.
+This allows policy owners an easy way to engage directly with providers and brokers.
+By working directly with a provider or a broker, policy owners are not submitting through a financial advisor or other professional.

+Life settlement technology surrounding apis, apps and AI continue to improve the industries transparency for consumers.

 The final trend is more efficient medical underwriting.
 It is the result of new technologies and more reliable data from systems that are utilizing prescription and clinical database searches.
 While the market for life expectancy companies has grown more competitive, managers have become more adept with analytics and are better able to estimate more accurate life expectancies for life settlement transactions.
 This mitigates the risk of serious financial losses heightened by prior underwriting methodologies and increases profitability and investor demand for policies.